minnsoe/awesome-leadership/README.md

 - [Trello](https://trello.com/) - Trello’s boards, lists, and cards enable you to organise and prioritise your projects in a fun, flexible and rewarding way.

+- [Asana](https://asana.com/) - Asana is the easiest way for teams to track their work.

 ## List Particulars